laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 /Users/mav/.rbenv/shims/rspec
 ```

-This was solved by explicitly adding `rspec` to the project's `Gemfile` so that calling `rspec` didn't delegate to globally installed gems.
+This was solved by explicitly adding `rspec` to the Rails project's `Gemfile` such that invoking `rspec` wouldn't delegate to globals:

 ```ruby
 # Gemfile